boucadair/CATS-framework/draft-ldbc-cats-framework.md

 For example, in Distributed model, CS-IDs with metrics can be distributed from the C-SMA to an Egress CATS Forwarder firstly and then be redistributed by the Egress CATS Forwarder to related C-PSes that are integrated into Ingress CATS Forwarders.

-In Centralized mode, CS-IDs with metrics can be distributed from the C-SMA to a centralized control plane, for instance, a standalone C-PS.
+In the centralized model, CS-IDs with metrics can be distributed from the C-SMA to a centralized control plane, for instance, a standalone C-PS.

-In Hybrid model, the metrics can be distributed to C-PSes in combination of distributed and centralized ways.
+In the hybrid model, the metrics can be distributed to C-PSes in combination of distributed and centralized ways.

 The service metrics include computing-related metrics and potentially other service-specific metrics like the number of end-users who access the service contact instance at any given time, their location, etc.